Synchronization and exceptional points in nonreciprocal active polar mixtures: Introduction

-Our focus is on nonreciprocal \textit{polar} active fluids, composed of motile particles with competing goals regarding their mutual orientation.
-Here, as shown by field equations \cite{fruchart_2021_non-reciprocal_phase_transitions}, exceptional transitions separate regimes of \mbox{(anti)}flocking, i.e., coherent motion in constant direction, and chiral phases, where the polarization direction rotates over time.
+Our focus is on nonreciprocal \textit{polar} active fluids, composed of motile particles of different species with competing goals regarding their mutual orientation.
+As shown in continuum-theoretical studies \cite{fruchart_2021_non-reciprocal_phase_transitions,kreienkamp_klapp_2022_clustering_flocking_chiral_active_particles_non-reciprocal_couplings}, such systems can feature not only \mbox{(anti)}flocking, i.e., coherent motion in constant direction, but also exceptional transitions towards chiral states, where the polarization direction rotates over time without intrinsic torques.

-In contrast, the microscopic, i.e., particle, dynamics is only partly understood.
+In contrast to these continuum approaches, which often base on mean-field-like assumptions, the microscopic, i.e., particle, dynamics is only partly understood.
 Several important questions remain: How are nonreciprocity-induced chiral states characterized on the particle level?
 And how does the concept of EPs, widely discussed in field theory, relate to observable particle dynamics?